 Temperatures and Weather Conditions in Prague

-The city of Prague experiences a continental climate that is greatly influenced by weather patterns coming in from Siberia to the east and from the Atlantic to the west.
-In fact, the city is also known for its extreme weather from brutally cold winters to hot summers.
+The city of Prague experiences a continental climate that is greatly influenced by weather patterns from Siberia to the east and from the Atlantic to the west.
+In fact, the city is also known for its extreme weather, from brutally cold winters to hot summers.
 In between, the weather is pleasant in both the spring and fall months and therefore, this is usually the best time to visit the city.
-While the average temperatures are the warmest in July and August with average highs of approximately 23 degrees Celsius, it is not uncommon for temperatures to climb to 35 degrees over the same time period.
-Winters can also be cold with temperatures getting as cold as -15 degrees Celsius on occasion.
+While the average temperatures are the warmest in July and August, with average highs of approximately 23 degrees Celsius, it is not uncommon for temperatures to climb to 35 degrees over the same time period.
+Winters can also be cold, with temperatures getting as cold as -15 degrees Celsius on occasion.
 Snow is actually rare in the city, but it can happen.
-Overall, Prague will receive 525 millimeters of precipitation over the course of a full year.
-This precipitation is fairly evenly distributed over twelve months with the wettest time coming between May and August.
+Overall, Prague will receive 525 millimetres of precipitation over the course of a full year.
+This precipitation is fairly evenly distributed over twelve months, with the wettest time coming between May and August.
 The winter months are generally a little bit drier.
-No matter when you visit, you will want to have either rain gear or an umbrella with you just to be on the safe side.
+When you visit, you will want to have either rain gear or an umbrella with you to be on the safe side.

 - Download free city guide in PDF

 - Useful tips before you go – tourists traps etc.

 While winter in Prague can be quite cold, it is also a great time to visit the city.
 When it snows, the city looks like a fairyland land, and there is plenty to do, especially for those who love concerts and opera.
 Also, keep in mind that many tourist destinations will have reduced hours because it will get dark as early as 4:00 in December and January and 5:00 in February.
 Be sure to pack warm clothes, including a heavy coat and shoes that will keep your feet warm as you explore the city. read more